Nepiki/Guides/Harvest-Moon-64-(Nintendo-64).md

 ![]( https://s3-eu-west-1.amazonaws.com/i.retroachievements.org/Badge/138318.png) [Cabbage Patch]( https://retroachievements.org/achievement/125547)
 _Ship a total of 100 cabbages._

-Cabbages are a Spring crop and takes 9 days to grow and seeds cost 200G.
+Cabbages are a Spring crop that takes 9 days to grow and the seeds cost 200G.
 They take the longest in the season to grow, but once you ship 100, the achievement will trigger.

 =-----------------------------------------------------------=